jhumelsine/jhumelsine.github.io/_posts/2024-05-25-design-process.md

 It was a massive waste of resources.
 We had to provide so much detail that we were practically _coding_ the entire implementation in the UML documentation tool without the benefit of being able to test the code, knowing external APIs, etc. Then once we started the implementation, we’d find flaws in our design.
 We would correct them in the code, but we never updated our design documents.
 No one ever read them anyhow.

 The UML documentation tool forced upon us was a bit buggy.
 My sequence diagrams would sporadically go haywire, rendering the diagram useless.
-There was not way to undo the damage.
+There was no way to undo the damage.
 My only option was to terminate the tool, then start it using the most recently saved version.
 All subsequent work would be lost.
 I got into the habit of saving after every step so that lost work would be kept to a minimum on a restart.

 Its only benefit I remember was its completeness and consistency.
 If you added a class, method, attribute, etc. in one diagram, then it would be accessible in other diagrams that referenced it.
 Sometimes this accessibility was useful.
 Sometimes it cluttered the design with more information than needed.